STIXProject/stix-validator/docs/installation.rst

 * lxml_ - A Pythonic binding for the C libraries **libxml2** and
   **libxslt**.
 * xlrd_ - A library for parsing Microsoft Excel documents
-* ordereddict_ - A drop-in replacement for ``collections.OrderedDict``, which
-  is not available in Python 2.6.

 Each of these can be installed with ``pip`` or by manually downloading packages from PyPI.
 On Windows, you will probably have the most luck using `pre-compiled